deontologician/node_talk/slides/slides.md

 We could try just sending everything.

-Let the application sort out what's relevant. <!-- .element: class="fragment" -->
+The app can sort out what's relevant. <!-- .element: class="fragment" -->

 This is the "firehose strategy" <!-- .element: class="fragment" -->